AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

 ##:sak-sak-logo: How to make it work in your own installation
 ####Card

-:material-checkbox-multiple-marked-outline: _Required Integrations_<br>
+:material-checkbox-multiple-marked-outline: _Required Home Assistant Integrations_<br>
 The visualization is build on the `Met.no` and `Airvisual` entities, so you need these integrations:

 - [Met.no Weather integration](https://www.home-assistant.io/integrations/met/)
 - [Airvisual integration](https://www.home-assistant.io/integrations/airvisual/)

-:material-checkbox-multiple-marked-outline: _Required Entity Changes_<br>
+:material-checkbox-multiple-marked-outline: _Required Home Assistant Entity Changes_<br>
 The `Airvisual` entities should be the same for any installation, so no changes required on that part.

 The `Met.no` integration creates the `weather.changeme` entity.
 Adapt the `changeme` part to your own installation!